Galley: Transition to sailing ships

 During the early 15th century, sailing ships began to dominate naval warfare in northern waters.
-While the galley still remained the primary warship in southern waters, a similar transition had begun also among the Mediterranean powers.
-A Castilian naval raid on the island of Jersey in 1405 became the first recorded battle where a Mediterranean power employed a naval force consisting mostly of cogs or nefs, rather than the oared-powered galleys.
+A Castilian naval raid on the island of Jersey in 1405 employed a naval force consisting mostly of cogs or carracks, rather than the oared-powered galleys.
 The Battle of Gibraltar between Castile and Portugal in 1476 was another important sign of change; it was the first recorded battle where the primary combatants were full-rigged ships armed with wrought-iron guns on the upper decks and in the waists, foretelling of the slow decline of the war galley.

 The sailing vessel was always at the mercy of the wind for propulsion, and those that did carry oars were placed at a disadvantage because they were not optimized for oar use.
 The galley did have disadvantages compared to the sailing vessel though.
 Their smaller hulls were not able to hold as much cargo and this limited their range as the crews were required to replenish food stuffs more frequently.
 The low freeboard of the galley meant that in close action with a sailing vessel, the sailing vessel would usually maintain a height advantage.
 The sailing vessel could also fight more effectively farther out at sea and in rougher wind conditions because of the height of their freeboard.